High Output Management by Andy Grove

 The output of planning is the decisions made and actions taken.

-Andy Grove planned in 5-year increments, but next year is most important.
+Andy planned in 5-year increments, but next year was most important.
 You always have the chance to replan the second year in next year’s 5-year plan.

 Remember, saying yes to one thing is saying no to something else.